Nationals vs. Rockies Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 88 hits with 27 doubles, two triples, 15 home runs, 32 walks and 47 RBI.
-He's also stolen five bases.
+- Jeimer Candelario has 28 doubles, two triples, 16 home runs, 32 walks and 50 RBI (90 total hits).
+He has swiped five bases.

 Candelario Recent Games